mattwach/battery_drainer/README.md

 ### Fan connection

 The LIPO generator effectively converts battery energy to heat, thus you'll need a cooling strategy to avoid overheating and damaging the discharge circuit.
-Like cooling other devices such as CPUs and GPUs, a passive solution is sometimes adequate and a active solution is often needed.
+Like cooling other devices such as CPUs and GPUs, a passive solution is sometimes adequate and an active solution is often needed.

 The circuitry below supports a PWM-based fan controller.